bertvandenakker/flectra/doc/webservices/iap.rst

 JSON-RPC2_ Transaction API
 ==========================

-* The IAP transaction API does not require using Odoo when implementing your server gateway, calls are standard JSON-RPC2_.
+* The IAP transaction API does not require using Flectra when implementing your server gateway, calls are standard JSON-RPC2_.
 * Calls use different *endpoints* but the same *method* on all endpoints (``call``).